alanchrissantony/OLX-Clone/README.md

 - product (ObjectId - a reference to the product)
 - contact (The product contains contact information of the seller)

+## Database

+You can use or customize this project by changing firebaseConfig on `src/Firebase/config.js`.

 [Alan Chriss Antony](https://github.com/alanchrissantony)